Leonard "Buddy" N. Thompson III Profile Photo

 Buddy was born in St. Paul, MN, to Jewel and Leonard, the second oldest of 5 siblings.

 He grew up in White Bear Lake, MN.
-He attended the University of Minnesota.
-Buddy
+Buddy played in a band in the Twin Cities, “The

-did climbing and canoeing expeditions in Canada and the Yukon.
+in Canada and the Yukon.

-love and live with him in 2007.
-Buddy was a luthier making beautifully inlaid and
+Jackie’s life and she moved from Minnesota to love and live with him in 2007.
+He was a

-resonant guitars.
-He was a musician with the Stagecoach Band and with the Bar- T- 5
+Stagecoach Band in Wilson, WY, and with the Bar- T- 5 Singin’ Cowboys for many years.

-Singin’ Cowboys for many years.
-Buddy loved playing and singing at weddings and
+He loved playing and singing at weddings and special events, and especially loved

-special events, and especially loved playing for guests at many of the beautiful dude
+playing for guests at many of the beautiful dude ranches in the Jackson Hole valley.

 philosophy, and classical literature.
 He wrote poetry.